decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     wearables: string[];
 }

-// Warning: (ae-missing-release-tag) "PBBillboard" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBBillboard {
     billboardMode?: BillboardMode | undefined;
 }

-// Warning: (ae-missing-release-tag) "PBCameraMode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBCameraMode {
     // (undocumented)
     mode: CameraType;
 }

-// Warning: (ae-missing-release-tag) "PBCameraModeArea" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface PBCameraModeArea {
     // (undocumented)